solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Other tips

-To develop an effective organizational hierarchy of resources, Azure administrators should consult with cloud architects and financial and security personnel.
-Here are a few common best practices to follow for Azure deployments.
+Azure administrators should consult with cloud architects and financial and security personnel to develop an effective organizational hierarchy of resources.
+Here are some best practices to follow for Azure deployments.

 -   **Utilize Management Groups** Create at least three levels of management groups.